 Make Cheesy Bread and Prepare Burrata

-Place ciabatta halves on prepared baking sheet and top with 2 tsp. olive oil and half the Parmesan (reserve remaining for sauce).
+Place ciabatta halves on prepared baking sheet, cut side up.
+Top with 2 tsp. olive oil and half the Parmesan (reserve remaining for sauce).

 Bake in hot oven until lightly browned, 7-9 minutes.

-While bread bakes, combine burrata, half the parsley (reserve remaining for sauce), and a pinch of salt and pepper in a mixing bowl.
+While bread bakes, combine burrata, half the parsley (reserve remaining for sauce), ¼ tsp. salt, and a pinch of pepper in a mixing bowl.
+Use the back of a spoon to gently mash burrata.

 Assemble the Sauce

-To pot with pasta, add tomato seeds, tomato flesh, pesto, remaining Parmesan, remaining parsley, and a pinch of salt and pepper.
+To pot with pasta, add tomato seeds, tomato flesh, sun-dried tomato pesto, remaining Parmesan, remaining parsley, ½ tsp. salt, and a pinch of pepper.

 Finish the Dish